Guide

 Long-term income protection is also known as long-term sickness insurance.
 It covers you to the end of the term of the plan.
 This is usually set at retirement.

-Income protection insurance is worth considering if:
+Income protection is worth considering if:

-- You have limited savings - think about how long your savings could cover you for if you were unable to work.
+- You have limited savings - Think about how long your savings could cover you for if you were unable to work.
 Would it be enough to pay for your essential outgoings until you can go back to work?

 - You have a family or dependents - Do your partner or children rely on your salary?
 Then, you may want to consider income protection.
 This could help to take care of them while you’re getting better.